Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Global well-posedness of GCP solutions on

-and let $(\rho,v)$ is the hydrodynamic functions associated to $\psi$ in the sense of \eqref{eq:assoc}.
-Here $M_0=\int_{\T^2}\rho dx$, and $C_*(M_0,\delta)$ is the exactly the bound of initial data in \eqref{eq:ini_1}.
+and let $(\rho,v)$ be the hydrodynamic variables associated with $\psi$ in the sense of \eqref{eq:assoc}.
+Here $M_0=\int_{\T^2}\rho dx$, and $C_*(M_0,\delta)$ is the bound appearing in \eqref{eq:ini_1}.
 By the choice of $C_*(M_0,\delta)$ in the proof of the previous Proposition of local existence, the bound